Gutixd/Gutixd/README.md

 - 👋 Buenas Gutixd
 - @guti.xd
-- 👀 Estoy recien empezando con mis estudios de informatica
+- Tercer año de ingeneria en informatica
-- 🌱 Me gusta el tema de la ciberseguridad
-- 💞️
+- Quiero especializarme en ciberseguridad

 <!---
 Gutixd/Gutixd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.